Surely you are familiar with the common 2x2 baluster designs that make up the majority of backyard decks.

 This is the simplest way to build balustrades.
 Simply nail or screw 2x2 spindles to the rim joist and the top rail.
 It's quick and easy but it doesn't have much to offer in the style department.

 A slight variation of this is to add top and bottom rails between and flush with the outside edge of the posts.

 Now set the 2x4s in the middle of the posts and set the entire balustrade inside the plane of the posts.
-It is a more finished look.
+This will provide a more finished look.

-Change it up one more time by doing this.
-The top and bottom rails are typically toe nailed or screwed to the posts.
+Change it up again by toe nailing or screwing the top and bottom rails to the posts.

 For a less obtrusive look, use aluminum or wrought iron balusters.
-They can be thinner because they are so strong and give you a more open view.
+They can be thinner than wood balusters because they are so strong.

-This is a Fortress railing infill section made of durable galvanized iron and powder coated black.
+This is a Fortress railing infill section made of durable galvanized iron with a black powder coating.

-For a snazzier look to any wood railing, try adding bow shaped face mounted aluminum balusters like these from Solutions.
-Very simple to install.
+To snazz-up the look of any wood railing try adding bow shaped face mounted aluminum balusters.

+They are very simple to install.
 All you need to do is mark the 4" intervals along the 2x4 top and bottom rail and screw to the face of it.
-These are also found in a straight and a "belly" shape.
+These balusters are also available in a straight and "belly" shape.

-There is lots of variation you can choose from to break away from the common 2x2 balusters.
+There are lots of variations you can choose from to break away from the common 2x2 balusters.

 Why not replace a traditional balustrade with something like DekRail has done in this photo?

-Safety glass panels are an excellent option for deck railings any where you have a view to exploit.
-Louvered panels between posts offer a very contemporary look and style and lend themselves perfectly to interior lighting.
+Safety glass panels are an excellent option for deck railings, especially when you have a view to exploit.
+Louvered panels between posts offer a very contemporary look and style and lend themselves perfectly to exterior lighting.